Sena, BJP workers come to blows over Saamana's comments on Ayodhya land row | Politics

 - India

-Following the fisticuffs, police took several persons in custody.
-An FIR was being registered, said an officer of Mahim police station.
+Following the clashes, police took several persons in custody but nobody had been arrested till late in the evening, an officer said.

+BJP leaders Ashish Shelar, Mangal Prabhat Lodha, Pravin Darekar and others reached the police station and demanded action against Shiv Sena activists.

+Shelar, an MLA and former Maharashtra minister, warned of strong retaliation in future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)